UACCM Student

 Academic Honor Code

-Cheating and plagiarism are considered Academic Honor Code violations.
+Cheating and plagiarism as well as the unauthorized and/or inappropriate use of artificial intelligence applications (like ChatGPT) are considered academic honor code violations.
 These violations are handled through the following procedures:

 • An instructor who suspects a student is guilty of cheating or plagiarism within the instructor’s class must inform the student of this suspicion and provide the student with an opportunity to respond to this accusation.